lao8n/leet_algos/data_structures/queue/queue.md

     }
 }
 ```
-Dijkstra's algorithm is an approach to finding the single shortest path from a single vertex to all other nodes of a weighted graph.
+Dijkstra's algorithm is an approach to finding the single shortest path from a single vertex to all other nodes of a weighted graph with non-negative weights (otherwise need to use a Bellman-ford dynamic programming approach).
 It is considered greedy because it does not have to calculate all paths, instead it uses a queue (and BFS) to ensure which points are processed first (although typical implementations use a priority queue)

 **Kahn's algorithm**
 ```